chazzka/clanekforest/clanek.md

-# Cluster Anomaly Detection in Time Series Data - work title
+# Using Isolation Forest as a Novelty Detection tool - work title

 ## Abstract
 - téma